WICG/webpackage/draft-yasskin-wpack-bundled-exchanges.md

 ## Internet Media Type Registration

-IANA is requested to register the MIME media type ({{!IANA.media-types}}) for bundled exchanges, application/webbundle, as follows:
+IANA is requested to register the MIME media type ({{!IANA.media-types}}) for web bundles, application/webbundle, as follows:

 * Type name: application